fitchtech/azure-devops/README.md

 ### Code Stage

-Steps templates to insert into jobs of the code stage in [stages](./docs/stages.md)
+Steps templates to use within jobs in the code stage of the [stages](./docs/stages.md)

 - [dotNet Test Static Code Analysis](./docs/steps/code/dotNetTests.md): Run SonarQube for dotNet and run dotNet test for unit and cli tests
 - [SonarQube Static Code Analysis](./docs/steps/code/sonarQube.md): Run SonarQube for dotNet projects or solutions

 ### Build Stage

-Steps templates to insert into jobs of the build stage in [stages](./docs/stages.md)
+Steps templates to use within jobs in the build stage of the [stages](./docs/stages.md)

 - [Build and Push Container Image](./docs/steps/build/containerImage.md): Build and push a docker image using an optional dotNet solution and dockerfile
 - [Build and Publish Manifests Artifact from Helm Charts](./docs/steps/build/helmTemplate.md): Render Helm Charts with Helm Template cmd and deploy manifests to Kubernetes